particle-iot/docs/src/content/tutorials/topics/maker-kit.md

     // put the incoming data (the XML page) into a string called "str" String str = String(data);

-    // send str to the tryExtractString function,
-    //looking for the first instance (0) of "minutes=\"" String soonestStr = tryExtractString(0, str, "minutes=\"", "\"");
+    // send str to the tryExtractString function, looking for the first instance (0) of "minutes=\"" soonestStr = tryExtractString(0, str, "minutes=\"", "\"");
-    // turn extracted bus time into an integer and store it in soonestBusTime soonestBusTime = soonestStr.toInt();
+    // turn the extracted bus time into an integer and store it in soonestBusTime soonestBusTime = soonestStr.toInt();

-    // send str to the tryExtractString function,
-    // looking for the second instance (1) of "minutes=\"" String nextSoonestStr = tryExtractString(1, str, "minutes=\"", "\"");
+    // send str to the tryExtractString function, looking for the second instance (1) of "minutes=\"" nextSoonestStr = tryExtractString(1, str, "minutes=\"", "\"");
-    // turn extracted bus time into integer and store it in nextSoonestBusTime nextSoonestBusTime = nextSoonestStr.toInt();
+    // turn the extracted bus time into an integer and store it in nextSoonestBusTime nextSoonestBusTime = nextSoonestStr.toInt();
 }

-// this function gets called by gotNextBusData to
-// extract the bus times from the NextBus XML page String tryExtractString(int matchNum, String str, const char* start, const char* end) {
+// this function gets called by gotNextBusData to extract the bus times from the NextBus XML page String tryExtractString(int matchNum, String str, const char* start, const char* end) {
     if (str == NULL) {
         return NULL;